18F/handbook/pages/travel-and-leave/overtime.md

 You are on a
 [Gliding schedule]({% page "/general-information-and-resources/employee-resources-policies/work-schedules/#gliding" %}),
 and you work 8 hours every day.
-You are not required to stay late, but you are in a productive headspace and want to work an extra hour to finish your project.
-You can talk to your supervisor and ask to work 1 more hour, therefore receiving 1 credit hour.
+You are not required to stay late, but if you are in a productive headspace and want to work an extra hour to finish work, you can ask your supervisor about working 1 more hour, therefore receiving 1 credit hour.
 You will need to request the 1 hour in HR Links, and your supervisor will need to approve it.